newrelic/newrelic-java-agent-ansible-role/README.md

 #### <a name='server_type'></a>`server_type`
 **Required**
 Web server used by your application.
-Possible values are: `tomcat`, `jetty`, and `wildfly` (standalone mode only).
+Possible values are: `tomcat`, `jetty`, `wildfly` (standalone mode only), and `websphere`.
+For WebSphere, please see the [WebSphere configuration section](#WebSphere).

 #### <a name='server_root'></a>`server_root`
 **Required**
 Location of the web server on the host.
 The agent's JAR, configuration, and log files will live in a subdirectory of this directory.
+For WebSphere, this should be set to the profile's location.

 #### <a name='jvm_conf_file'></a>`jvm_conf_file`
 **Required**
 Path of the web server configuration file to reference the New Relic Java agent.
 For Tomcat, for instance, it's `setenv.sh`.
 If it doesn't exist, the file will be created.
+This is not required for WebSphere.

 #### <a name='server_userserver_group'></a>`server_user` /  `server_group`
 **Required**